 If you plan on visiting or living in Beijing and want a few suggestions on places to travel via Subway, allow me to give you some suggestions!

 - Wukesong exit B: This exit takes you straight to one of the most amazing malls I have ever been to in China!
-With an ice skating rink, arcades, and shopping, this is definitely a great start to exploring Beijing at any age!
+With an ice skating rink (during winter), arcades, and shopping, this is definitely a great start to exploring Beijing at any age!

 - Beixinqiao exit C: This exit will lead you into one of the best brunch places called Grandma’s Kitchen.
 My husband is really a breakfast person and we had trouble finding places that served Western breakfasts items like French toast, pancakes, hash browns, etc. Grandma’s Kitchen is directly outside of this exit and opens at 10 am.
 I absolutely love their Country Fried Steak skillet.
 Once you are done, you can circle behind the subway station and find a bunch of examples of old architecture that are amazing!

 - Zhongguancun exit D: This one involves a little walk, but is worth it nonetheless.
 Shibao street is one of the most amazing local food malls I have ever been to.
 My son and I found it on accident and loved that they offered so many Chinese food options in one area.
 Everything from hand-pulled noodles to beef organ soup was found here.
 With the low prices, it is a great way to see local life and eat local food in one area!
 Plug into Didi or Apple maps and find your way there!

 - For finding subway exits and tips to major tourist sites like the Forbidden City or the Summer Palace, check out my other blog posts!